wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-windows-phone-get-started-data.md

   	This adds the Mobile Services client library to the project.

-3. In the Management Portal, click **Mobile Services**, and then click the mobile service you just created.
+3. In the [Azure Management Portal], click **Mobile Services**, and then click the mobile service you just created.

 4. Click the **Dashboard** tab and make a note of the **Site URL**, then click **Manage keys** and make a note of the **Application key**.